 It is important for residents and business owners in flood prone areas to monitor local television and radio for flood updates in order to have time to take protective measures with their property.
-The city does not notify individual property owners during minor flooding events.
+The City of Clive does not notify individual property owners during minor flooding events.

-The Walnut Creek is known for flash flooding.
+Walnut Creek is known for flash flooding.
 Flash flooding is a term used for small streams and creeks that are susceptible to quick rises in stream levels.
 As quick as these water levels reach their peak (crest) they begin to recede.
-Walnut Creek reaches from the City of Clive northwest to Dallas Center and stretches out between Grimes and Waukee.
+Walnut Creek reaches from Clive northwest to Dallas Center and stretches out between Grimes and Waukee.
 This is approximately 10 miles between Dallas Center and I –35/80.
-It is important to understand that only heavy rains within the Walnut Creek watershed will have an impact on flooding within the City of Clive.
+It is important to understand that only heavy rains within the Walnut Creek watershed will have an impact on flooding within the City.
 Take this opportunity to view the Walnut Creek watershed map.

 In the event of a FLOOD WATCH...